- There are Four Types of Lipids

 Here’s an unsaturated fatty acid.
 This is linoleic acid, commonly found in nuts and seeds.

 Note the double bonds (indicated by arrows).
 The double bonds make the fatty acid unsaturated.

-Here’s skeletal structural formula for linoleic acid.
+Here’s the skeletal structural formula for linoleic acid.
 You know that it’s unsaturated because of the double bond in the hydrocarbon chain after the 9th and 12th carbons.

 Oils and fats (like the olive oil and butter above) are composed of molecules called triglycerides (also known as triacylglycerides).
-Triglycerides consist of three fatty acids bonded to a three carbon alcohol called glycerol (shown at right).
+Triglycerides consist of three fatty acids bonded to a three-carbon alcohol called glycerol (shown at right).